 Pack a Pet Bag

 Just like you, your pets have certain essentials that need to be kept out during a move.
-Pack a bag or box of their daily necessities with items like medications, food, their favorite toys, and anything else your pet needs on a daily basis.
+Pack a bag or box of their daily necessities with items like medications, food, their favorite toys, and anything else your pet needs daily.
 Make sure this box makes it to the family car rather than the moving truck so your pets will have everything they need on the journey to the new property.

 Contact Your Vet